SirDickensBottomskew/ISDMProject/Assignment.md

 ## Competitive Advantages & Possible Project Failure

 The proposed changes bring a vast range of both short- and long-term benefits for the business.
 Firstly, implementing the profiler tool in conjunction with sorting RMs to specific calls allows the business to obtain competitive advantage over others as it allows customer calls to be automatically routed to the most appropriate user.
 As such, customers do not need to wait for prolonged periods or need to be transferred between various RMs in order to obtain the information they request.
 Next, as the system is iterative in nature and continually can be updated and expanded, it can be rolled out in the business in stages using an agile approach.
-This allows the call centre to continue operations whilst allowing the updated systems to be trialled.
+This allows the call centre to continue operations whilst allowing the updated systems to be trialed.
 This will allow cost savings and reduce the overall duration of the project.
 Another competitive advantage is that the business will be able to obtain key data about its clients through the call routing software.
 For instance, if a customer with a repeat history of booking holidays in certain countries dials, the RM can utilise the system to essentially data mine and specify potential sales most likely to be accepted by the client.
 This also ties in with the unique use of the profiler tool in which RM details are also configured, allowing them to be routed calls most aligned with their expertise.

 Carrying on from this, as the system will be able to tailor sales pitches and provide relevant data specific to incoming callers, RMs can ensure that they are able to provide the best customer experience possible.
 By having the ability to deliver informative and relevant information, customers will be more inclined to progress with sales as a result of the systems indirect improvements to the businesses retention and customer loyalty.
 Finally, as the system utilises automated call routing processes, the business can detect high priority callers with repeat history of sales, allowing RMs to pitch to customers most likely to purchase.
 This in turn gives the business a competitive advantage as it will allow for greater revenue and customer brand loyalty.